Bananapants22/hello-world/computer/ruby/description.md

 To get Ruby on **Raspberry Pi**, use the command `curl -L https://get.rvm.io | bash -s stable --ruby` to install Ruby.

 On **Windows**, go to https://rubyinstaller.org/ to download an installer for Ruby.

+You can then run your code with `ruby filename.rb`, with `filename` being the name of your file.